 If they are dishonest and validate invalid blocks, they lose some of their staked Ether.
 If the validator has a large amount of Ether staked and is a “plutocrat”, it risks an equal proportion as a small validator would.
 This is very different than a plutocratic company lobbying the government as the larger the company, the more they benefit from economies of scale and the lower amount of proportional risk they would have from spending money on lobbying.
-The richer they are the lower risk.
+The richer they are, the lower the risk.

 Given that transactions are all on an immutable public ledger, it makes staking a much more transparent plutocratic system than what we see in governments.
-Everyone’s chips are on the table and can see who’s voting for what, although vote buying is still possible.
+Everyone’s chips are on the table and anyone can see who’s voting for what, although vote buying is still possible.

 The alternatives are worse

 If you are still unconvinced of Proof-of-Stake systems, consider alternatives like Proof-of-Work.
 Mining equipment benefits from economy of scale, bringing to the top minors having a disproportionate amount of power over the system.
 And mining pools have just made the problem worse.
 Proof-of-Work leads to centralization and plutocracy more so than Proof-of-Stake.

 Also, miners don’t have as much incentive to increase the value of the coin they are mining.
 Usually, they sell most of their mining rewards on the open market right away.
 Their assets (mining equipment) depreciate overtime regardless of how much they benefit the system.
 With staking, the assets can appreciate with time if you continually act in the best interests of the system as a whole.
 They have more incentive to make the system better.